ShonenNoSeishin/LibrenMS-Proxmox-Ceph_Addon/README.md

 - add your pve device

-  -> After map a PVE device, please go to device and select the new device -> apps -> parameters -> check Proxmox and unix agent
+  -> After map a PVE device, please go to device and select the new device -> apps -> parameters -> check Proxmox and unix agent (and Ceph if you need it)

 - force polling and update data